News

 Canadian Relief For Impacted Businesses

-As new U.S. tariffs are expected take effect on February 4, 2025, the Canadian government is offering businesses a path to relief through a remission process.
+Canada is offering businesses a path to tariff relief through a remission process.

 Companies that rely on U.S. imports and face supply chain challenges can request tariff exemptions if goods are unavailable from Canadian or non-U.S. sources, or if tariffs would cause severe economic harm.